Faith & Public Services

 Key Findings

-- Religious hospitals receive $39.1B annually in Medicare and Medicaid as the sole emergency provider in 72 counties covering 3,677,117 residents
+- Religious hospitals receive $34.5B annually in Medicare and Medicaid as the sole emergency room provider in 63 counties across 25 states (68 total including 5 hospital-only counties), covering 3,073,802 residents

-- In 50 of those 72 counties, the same religious organization (or its affiliate) also receives federal social service funding — creating a 'double capture' of public health infrastructure
+- In 50 of those 68 desert counties (ER-only + hospital-only), the same religious organization (or its affiliate) also receives federal social service funding — creating a 'double capture' of public health infrastructure

 - Religious organizations received $4.9B in direct federal grants (2015–2026), led by Catholic Charities' $3.9B for refugee resettlement, housing, and Head Start

-- New York SPARCS billing data confirms restriction: Catholic hospitals document zero tubal ligations in 36 percentage points more cases than secular peers — even at hospitals performing 800+ C-sections annually
+- New York SPARCS billing data confirms restriction: Catholic hospitals document zero tubal ligations in 47 percentage points more cases than secular peers (75% religious zero vs 28.2% secular) — even at hospitals performing 800+ C-sections annually

 Religious hospitals, social service agencies, and family planning grantees receive tens of billions of dollars in annual public funding.
-In 67 counties, a religious organization operates the only emergency room.
+In 63 counties, a religious organization operates the only emergency room (68 total including 5 hospital-only counties).
 In 50 of those counties, the same religious institutional network also receives direct federal grants for WIC, Head Start, refugee resettlement, or other social services — creating circumstances where families in those counties encounter only religiously operated providers across multiple publicly funded service categories.

 The Hospital Desert